bit-dust/Scripts/Python/README.md

 	Gnome Terminal (for other terminal emulator you must modify in the script the callTerminal method)

 #### Installation:
-Copy the scrip in **/home/user/.local/share/nautilus/scripts** and give it executation permissions.
+Copy the scrip in **/home/user/.local/share/nautilus/scripts** and give it execution permissions.
 The path must not have white spaces.
 For Caja or Nemo modify:
 `NAUTILUS_SCRIPT_SELECTED_FILE_PATHS` to `CAJA_SCRIPT_SELECTED_FILE_PATHS` or